uwmadisoncals/cals-main-plugins/all-in-one-wp-migration/readme.txt

 = Compatible with WordPress v3.3 to present =
 * We have a comprehensive Quality Assurance and testing process that ensures that the plugin is always compatible with the latest release of WordPress, but we don't support versions of WordPress prior to version 3.3 (2012)

-= WP-CLI Integration is included =
+= WP-CLI Integration is available in Unlimited Extension =
 * [WP-CLI Integration Documentation](https://help.servmask.com/knowledgebase/cli-integration/)

 = Support =